ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 This state is a linear combination of two possible outcomes, $\vert 0\rangle$ and $\vert 1\rangle$.

-To create the state, we will need the Hadamard gate, given by the following equations:
+To create the state, we will need the Hadamard gate, given by the following equation:

 $$\LARGE
 H=\frac{1}{\sqrt{2}}